spack/spack/lib/spack/docs/build_systems/gopackage.rst

 Packaging projects that don't fit into either of the previous two categories is "left as an exercise for the reader".

+More seriously, you'll need to understand how the project builds itself and use an appropriate Spack build system.
+Most projects that can't use ``GoPackage`` seem to end up using ``MakefilePackage``.

-More seriously, things to keep in mind include:
+Things to keep in mind include:

 * the package should use only a *build* dependency on go (unless something wacky is happening at run time);